 Preparing fresh claims are an area where you might be doing a lot or all of the work yourself, if you don't have a lawyer.
 It's an area where friends/supporters can help out a lot, for example:

-To make an appointment, you need to telephone the Further Submissions Unit on 0151 213 2411.
+To make an appointment at the Further Submissions Unit in Liverpool, you need to telephone the Unit on 0151 213 2411.
 The Home Office states that it will aim to make appointments within 10 working days of the initial telephone contact.